-Although there will be slight variations, according to the type of course, students can generally expect the following outline:
+Although there will be slight variations, according to the type of course (see below), students can generally expect the following outline:

-Each day begins with a morning workshop at 9.30am where students explore particular aspects of the chosen genre and take part in writing exercises to further their understanding and expertise.
-Tutors also write alongside the students, sharing and developing work with participants.
-The immediacy of hearing or reading an expert’s emerging work gives invaluable insight and inspiration into the art of writing.
+9.30 – 11.00am: First workshop – Students explore particular aspects of the chosen genre and take part in writing exercises to further their understanding and expertise.
 All students have opportunities to share their work with the tutor and fellow writers in a safe, supportive and nurturing environment in which individual work is respected and confidence developed.

 After lunch, participants are free to do whatever they like, such as: relax, go for walks, enjoy The Dales, draw, paint, read or work on individual writing projects.

-Each evening there is an after-dinner event.
+Each evening, at about 8.30pm, there is an after-dinner event.
 The precise nature of this varies according to the type of course but participants can typically expect a tutor reading on Tuesday followed by a reading from a guest writer on the Wednesday evening.
-There is an informal activity on Thursday such as a student ‘open-mic’ night, or a tutor devised activity.
-On Friday, students and tutor take part in a reading of their work from the course-produced anthology.
+There is an informal activity on Thursday such as a student ‘open-mic’ night or word/literary game.
+On Friday, there is a reading of work produced during the week.

 Poetry Course Anthology

 An integral part of poetry courses is the production of an anthology of writing produced in the week.
-It is, of course, accepted that work may not be completely polished and there is an element of work-in-progress about it.
-However, the aim of the anthology is to reflect a flavour of the work accomplished on the course by both tutor and participants and to provide them with an attractive record of their time at Garsdale.
+It is, of course, accepted that the writing is essentially work-in-progress.
+However, the aim of the anthology is to reflect a flavour of the work accomplished on the course and to provide participants with an attractive record of their time at Garsdale.
 The Retreat stores copies of anthologies in the library, providing pleasure and inspiration for future students.